Difference is the essence of humanity . . . and should therefore never be the source of

 I was told that we went to England only to claim what was then called National Assistance (welfare) and refused to work even when there was work on offer.
 I stumbled on a piece of the truth about that when I was very young, even though I didn’t understand it at the time.
 I was learning to read, and feeling quite pleased with myself about it, when I saw a sign outside a factory that read: ‘Vacancies within.
 No Irish Need Apply’.
 My father, source of all wisdom, was at a loss to explain that to me, but he was clearly hurt and angered by it.
 As a consequence, it was seared into my brain.

+It still makes me angry, not just for me and my father, not just for the Irish, but for every immigrant today, including those here in Ireland, living the same or similar experiences.
 Of course, we don’t see signs like that anymore—nowadays we have social media to broadcast ugly stereotypes, unsubstantiated rumours, dog-whistles, and insane conspiracy theories.
-But it still makes me angry, not just for me and my father, not just for the Irish, but for every immigrant today, including those here in Ireland, living the same or similar experiences.

-Racist stereotypes didn’t define us, any more than they define our new Irish today.
-But they were the ‘reality’ we lived with—so much so that it leaked into our own self-image.
+Racist stereotypes were the ‘reality’ we lived with—so much so that it leaked into our own self-image.
 As Ronnie Drew says in the spoken introduction to ‘McAlpine’s Fusiliers’

 The craic was good in Cricklewood,